VIDEO: Bodycam captures CPD rescue of man in Lake Michigan using 'human chain'

 RELATED: 'Human chain' used to pull man from frigid water near Foster Beach

-Witnesses called 911 after the men went in at about 1 p.m.
-Two officers rescued the dog when they arrived, but it was more tricky to get the man out as the shore wall was covered in ice.
+A witness called 911 at about 1 p.m. saying that she thought someone was in the water.
+The man was able to rescued the dog -- a 19-pound American Eskimo mix puppy named Pika -- but it was more tricky for the man to get out as the shore wall was covered in ice.

-The officers didn't know there was a man in the water until they saw the dog.

 "He was standing in water up to about chest high, but he was numb," Silva said.
 "He couldn't hold anything.
 He couldn't climb out.
 There was no way to climb out.
 It was sheer ice.
 We actually, if you watch the video, we're falling, just trying to get to the edge near the water.
 He could not have gotten out on his own."